GoogleCloudPlatform/llm-pipeline-examples/examples/inferencing/running-on-gke.md

 Start by ensuring the [Pre-Requisites](#pre-requisites) have been met.
 Afterwards these commands can be run in your Cloud Shell or gcloud configured terminal to get started.

-The result of these commands will create a 2 node GKE cluster with a2-megagpu-16g VMs, and 16 nvidia-tesla-a100 GPUs on each node.
+The result of these commands will create a 2 node GKE cluster with a2-highgpu-1g VMs, and 1 nvidia-tesla-a100 GPU on each node.

 The commands will deploy the [google/flan-t5-base](https://huggingface.co/google/flan-t5-base) model onto the cluster, and expose the model on an http endpoint in the specified project's default VPC.